myselfasghar/my-portfolio/README.md

 - **HTML5**: For the structure and content of the website.
 - **CSS3**: For styling and layout.
 - **Font Awesome**: For icons in the navigation bar, social links, and project links.

+## Acknowledgments

+- **Inspiration**: This portfolio website is inspired by various online portfolio designs and tutorials, combining different elements to create a unique personal showcase.
+- **Resources**: Icons used in this project are provided by [Font Awesome](https://fontawesome.com/), a popular icon toolkit used to enhance the visual aspects of the website.

+Feel free to fork this repository and customize it to create your own personal portfolio.
+I encourage others to build upon this project and make it their own by adding unique styles, content, and functionality.